pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 Sum of [2, 4, 1, 3, 3]: 13
 ```

-Now, to create a version of this class that extends from `RecursiveTask` and returns the sum of all the elements:
+Now, let's create a version of this class that extends from `RecursiveTask` and returns the sum of all the elements:
 ```java
 public class SumTask extends RecursiveTask<Long> {